 The Queue Menu is used to edit, load or delete a chronological list of files the pump will run, and the number of times each file is run.
 By linking several files together by means of a queue you can match specific pump files with injections in your sequence.
-Any regular file (numbers 1 - 9 in the P4000, and numbers 1 - 4 in the P2000) can be put into the queue.
-(The Shutdown and Develop files are not queueable.)
+Any regular file (numbers 1 - 9 in the P4000) can be put into the queue.
+(The Shutdown and Develop files are not queue-able.)